Versta Research Newsletter

 One of the most common questions we get from both research and marketing professionals is, “What sample size is needed for the research I want to do?”
 The answer always depends on the type of study, the objectives of the study, the audience to whom it will be presented, and of course budget.
 We can make legitimate statistical calculations based on any sample size, but there are dramatic trade-offs in precision and cost no matter what sample size is chosen.

-For this newsletter, we built an interactive graph for choosing sample size.
+This newsletter features our interactive graph for choosing sample size built by Versta Research.
 It illustrates how margin of error changes as sample size changes.
 It will give you, your team, and your internal clients a more intuitive grasp of why very small samples can be risky and very large samples can be wasteful.

 Other items of interest in this newsletter include: